-Add pictures or attach files to email messages in Outlook
+Add pictures or attach files to emails in Outlook

 Applies To

-Outlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Outlook on the web Outlook.com New Outlook for WindowsIt's easy to attach pictures, files, and other items to your Outlook messages.
+Outlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Office for business Office 365 Small Business Microsoft 365 admin Outlook on the web Outlook.com New Outlook for WindowsIt's easy to attach pictures, files, and other items to your Outlook messages.
 Outlook keeps track of the documents you’ve recently worked on, whether they're stored on your computer or saved in OneDrive (cloud only).
 And no matter where they're stored, Outlook lets you quickly choose whether to send the document as a traditional attachment or upload it to OneDrive and share a link to the file.
 You can also set permissions on any file sent from OneDrive that allow message recipients to view and edit them or share them with others.

 Select a tab option below for the version of Outlook you're using.
 What version of Outlook do I have?

-: If the steps under this New Outlook tab don't work, you may not be using new Outlook for Windows yet.
+Note: If the steps under this New Outlook tab don't work, you may not be using new Outlook yet.
 Select Classic Outlook and follow those steps instead.

 Attach a file to an email message in new Outlook